xpipe-io/xpipe/app/src/main/resources/io/xpipe/app/resources/misc/vault_empty.md

 By default, no categories are set to shared so that you have explicit control on what connections to commit.

-To have your connections of a category put inside your git repository, you need to click on the `⚙️` icon (when hovering over the category) in your `Connections` tab under the category overview on the left side.
+To have your connections of a category put inside your git repository, you either need to right-click the category or click on the `⚙️` icon when hovering over the category in your `Connections` tab under the category overview on the left side.
 Then click on `Add to git repository` to sync the category and connections to your git repository.
 This will add all shareable connections to the git repository.